choco-cupcake/GoodBoi/README.md

 ## Modules description
 ##### Cloud Address Pool
 Etherscan offers a page listing the last 500 verified contracts.
 Since the main Database is kept on a local PC, in order not to keep it running 24/7 I set up this cloud buffer together with the AWS Lambda crawler.
+This module will go away together with the address buffer pool once the mysql server will be moved on a remote server
 ##### Etherscan scraper
 Puppeteer scraper using residential proxies (pay per traffic is kinda free), hosted on a AWS Lambda function called every two hours by an EventBridge cron job.
 ##### Buffer Downloader